cruise-automation/wasm-lz4/README.md

 #### Step 3

 Run `npm run build` to invoke emcc and compile the code in `wasm-lz4.c` as well as the required lz4 source files from the lz4 git submodule.

+#### Step 4

+To run the tests, run `npm install` followed by `npm test`.

+To run the tests in Docker, first make sure Docker is installed, and then run `npm run docker:test`.